The Daily Star (Bangladesh): Star Weekend magazine

 Starting in May 1996, The Daily Star published a weekly magazine supplement titled The Star every Friday.
 Aasha Mehreen Amin was the first editor of the magazine and continued in that capacity for 18 years.
 The Star became Star Weekend.
 Elita Karim was the magazine's editor from 2015 to 2017.
 Star Weekend ceased publication on 29 November 2019, as The Daily Star downsized to adapt to a changing media landscape.

+E-Reading

+Starting from early 2026, Daily Star notified users that after a decade of offering free e-paper news, it would be moving towards a paid subscription model.
+However the website remains free of cost.